Watching You: Privacy Rights and Video Surveillance

 But you wouldn't expect someone to sit beside you and read over your shoulder, or to zoom in on your letter with a video camera.

 Suppose a police officer decided to walk directly behind you on the street all day, quite obviously and deliberately following you everywhere you go.
 I'm sure you'd find that unacceptable, even if he wasn't saying a word to you or bothering you in any direct way.
 You'd probably consider it harassment - because he was invading your privacy.

 How different is it, then, if your movements are simply tracked by a police offer watching you on screen as you pass from the range of one camera to the next?

 So, I believe you do have a reasonable expectation of privacy when you're out in public.
 And more than that, you have a fundamental right to privacy.
 That's the problem with that term the courts have been using, "reasonable expectation of privacy."

-Some people in Hamilton may say, "the cameras won't bother me because I don't go into those neighbourhoods".
-But if those cameras have the same effect-or lack thereof-that surveillance cameras elsewhere have had, the most they will do is displace crime into areas outside their range.
+Some people in Vancouver may say, "the cameras won't bother me because I don't go into those neighbourhoods".
+But if those cameras have the same effect - or lack thereof - that surveillance cameras elsewhere have had, the most they will do is displace crime into areas outside their range.
 Then the argument will be to put cameras there too.
 The logical extension will be cameras everywhere.

 But even that is only the beginning.
 Video surveillance is just the first step.
 As the system stands right now, you are seen, but at least you can remain anonymous unless someone watching the videos knows you.